tarantool/crud/doc/storage_call.md

 - Function arguments and return values must be MessagePack-serializable.
   CRUD freezes each successful result by encoding and decoding it before processing the next item.
-Later changes to shared Lua tables cannot corrupt an earlier result. `nil` return values use `box.NULL`, including trailing ones; an arbitrary second return value is not an error.
+Later changes to shared Lua tables cannot corrupt an earlier result.
+Result serialization hooks run with the original caller's privileges; any transaction they leave open is also rolled back and reported as an item error. `nil` return values use `box.NULL`, including trailing ones; an arbitrary second return value is not an error.
 - An unserializable argument passed by a local Lua caller is discovered when vshard serializes Map arguments.
 This is a top-level Map error, not an item